-If you plan to bake and ship cookies as Christmas gifts, I have two things to tell you: 1) you're awesome, and 2) you'll want to bake cookies that can survive the trip.
-And these, you awesome person, are those cookies.
+If you plan to bake and ship cookies as Christmas gifts, I have two things to tell you: 1) my home address (just kidding, or am I?), and 2) you'll want to bake cookies that can survive the trip.
+Here are the ideal cookies for mailing.

 Cookies with Crunch